 Somerset v Hampshire in 1978, with Mike Taylor batting for the visitors and his twin, Derek, keeping wicket and Vic Marks, bowling

-Sir Viv Richards, batting for Somerset in the 1970s at Weston super Mare
+Sir Viv Richards, playing for Somerset in the 1970s at Weston super Mare (Photos courtesy Stephen Hope).

 Text from ESPCricinfo